joewdavies/gridviz-ookla/README.md

 ## Step 2: Tile CSV using GridTiler

+Install gridtiler:

+With Node.js version >=14
+Run `npm install gridtiler -g` (with sudo for Linux users)

 Once our data is in a grid.csv file, simply run `gridtiler -i grid.csv -r 350` (350 being the resolution, i.e. the size of each cell) in the folder where the grid.csv file is located to produce the tiled grid in a out/ folder.

-Final command: `gridtiler -i grid.csv -r 350`

 For multi-resolution gridded CSVs: